 - Centralized stablecoins.

-Let’s go ahead and break down what are peg stablecoins in a way which is easy to understand.
+Let’s go ahead and break down what are peg stablecoins in a way that is easy to understand.

 Peg stablecoins or fiat-backed stablecoins can be very easily understood.
 A peg stablecoin is when we have one type of token or crypto and they mask a pegged asset that is backed behind it.
 So, if you have one US dollar crypto coin, we know that there is a dollar backing it in some way shape or form.